Hopes rise in Portugal but COVID-19 still slams hospitals

 The national lockdown could remain in place through mid-March, officials have said.

-On Monday, some 1.2 million schoolchildren started remote learning, either online or via television programs shown by the public broadcaster.
+On Monday, 1.2 million schoolchildren started remote learning, either online or via television programs shown by the public broadcaster.
 The government says it is buying around 335,000 laptops for children who don’t have one.

 Portugal says it has administered almost 400,000 coronavirus vaccines, with about one-fourth of them representing two doses.